AdobeDocs/analytics-learn.en/help/analysis-workspace/tips-and-tricks/dynamic-drop-downs.md

 thumbnail: 3420315.jpeg
 ---

-# Dynamic Drop-downs in Analysis Workspace
+# Create dynamic drop-down filters in Analysis Workspace

 Learn how to create drop-down filters based on an entire dimension.
-Dimension items are dynamically updated with corresponding dimension items based on data within the panel's reporting range and values in other drop-down filters.
+Dimension items dynamically update based on the date range used in the report panel and values selected in other drop-down filters in the same panel.

 >[!VIDEO](https://video.tv.adobe.com/v/3420315/?learn=on)